YudhistiraTA/rate-limiter/README.md

 The example backend's `/v1/health` will return the caller's IP address.

 Use the following bash script to test the rate limiter.
-By default, the rate limiter should have a 5 request capacity with a refill rate of 1 request/second, so the following script must fail from the 6th request, and then work again after the user has waited for at least 5 seconds.
+By default, the rate limiter should have a 5 request capacity with a refill rate of 1 request/second, so the following script must fail from the 6th request, and then work again after the user has waited for at least 1 second.

 ```bash
 for i in {1..11}; do